 If the owner or lessee does not reside at the premises and rents all or part of it out for short-term accommodation, the use may be defined as Short-term accommodation.
-This type of use provides accommodation to guests for less than 3 consecutive months to tourists or travelers and may contain a manager's residence, office or recreation facilities for the exclusive use of guests.
+This type of use provides accommodation to guests for less than 3 consecutive months to tourists or travellers and may contain a manager's residence, office or recreation facilities for the exclusive use of guests.

 Is Council approval required?

-Home based businesses may require development approval and Short-term accommodation will require a development approval.
+Home-based businesses may require development approval and Short-term accommodation will require a development approval.
 Other approvals, such as placing an advertising device on the premises or a food licence may also be required.

 A Home based business as described above is considered an Accepted development subject to requirements if in one of the following zones and does not require a development approval if meeting the requirements: